 “Every time I think of Pimm’s, I think of strawberries,” she says.
 “It’s a great summer fruit, simple but playful.”
 The Pimm’s jelly recipe can be enjoyed either on its own as a chilled snack or levelled up with whatever sweet additions you so desire.

 “I’d add a scoop of cold sorbet to the Pimm’s Jelly,” says Tania.
-“I think it’s especially brilliant for Christmas celebrations.”
+“I think it’s especially brilliant for summer celebrations.”

 A Pimm's Jelly Recipe for Summer